timrobertson0122/CV/README.md

 #### JavaScript

-What I've seen so far of Javascript and it's vast collection of libraries/frameworks excites me and I am particularly keen to develop my knowledge of how JS can provide a full-stack solution, having dabbled with MEAN.js.
+What I've seen so far of JavaScript and its vast collection of libraries/frameworks excites me and I am particularly keen to develop my knowledge of how JS can provide a full-stack solution, having dabbled with MEAN.js.
 I'm comfortable implementing Karma and Protractor for client-side unit and feature testing with Jasmine.

 #### Mobile